joseffallman/Intrusion/Sqx/UnitTest/README.txt

 1.1 Message to Assert is now optional.
     Assert.IsNull and Assert.IsNotNull improved to handle Sqx classes.
     Only one assert per test is now reported.
-X.Y Fixed: Bug in Assert.IsNull when testing an SqxClass.
+1.2 Fixed: Bug in Assert.IsNull when testing an SqxClass.
+    Added methods Assert.IsTrue and Assert.IsFalse.
     README changed location from Tests to Sqx\UnitTest.
-    Added methods Assert.IsTrue and Assert.IsFalse.

 Good luck unit testing!